 - 1 small bunch fresh cilantro washed and dried

-- 2 tablespoons finely chopped avocado Here's How to Cut and Peel an Avocado.
+- 2 tablespoons avocado, finely chopped (Click here for How to Cut and Peel and Avocado)

-- 2 tablespoons finely chopped roasted Hatch Chiles Here's How to Roast and Peel a Pepper.
+- 2 tablespoons Hatch Chiles, finely chopped roasted (Click here for How to Roast and Peel a Pepper)

-- 1 generous tablespoon Hatch Chile-Agave Compound Butter Get the recipe HERE.
+- 1 generous tablespoon Hatch Chile-Agave Compound Butter (Click for recipe!)